Wonderfully fresh-tasting and versatile, Israeli salad consists of finely chopped vegetables dressed with olive oil and lemon juice.

 Pour the olive oil and lemon juice on top of the veggies.
 Sprinkle them with kosher salt and freshly ground black pepper.
 Mix again, then serve.

-Expert Tip
+Expert Tips

-The secret to a truly good Israeli salad is to make sure the vegetables are finely chopped.
-This enables the dressing to coat the vegetables really well, and this is why this salad is so delicious.
+- The secret to a truly good Israeli salad is to make sure the vegetables are finely chopped.
+This enables the dressing to coat the vegetables well, and this is why this salad is so delicious.

-It’s also important to use plenty of olive oil, lemon juice, and salt.
-So while ¼ cup of oil seems like a lot, please use all of it.
+- It’s also important to use plenty of olive oil, lemon juice, and salt.
+So, while ¼ cup of oil seems like a lot, please use all of it.
 Remember, this salad will be divided into eight servings.

 Recipe FAQs